larryknaebelobsidian/kingdom/Proposition 78. The early church doctrine was revived after the Reformation..md

 # Proposition 78.
 The early church doctrine was revived after the Reformation.
 ### Four various views of Chiliasts
 Obs.
 1
 ### Some reformers were Chiliasts (or partial) but none were Whitbyans
 Obs.
 2
 ### Reformers not directly Chiliasts - Luther, Melanchthon, Zwingli, Calvin, and Knox
 Obs.
 3
 They held the Augustinian or Popish views

->viz.: that the church, in some sense, was the Kingdom of God (preparatory to a higher stage), and that the Millennial period (one thousand years) included *this* dispensation or gospel period (some of the Millennial descriptions being applicable only to a future period either in heaven or the renewed earthy, and hence was nearing its close.
+>... that the church, in some sense, was the Kingdom of God (preparatory to a higher stage), and that the Millennial period (one thousand years) included *this* dispensation or gospel period (some of the Millennial descriptions being applicable only to a future period either in heaven or the renewed earthy, and hence was nearing its close.
 >p.
 527 Vol. 1 Prop.
 78 Obs.
 3